yeshuo25/gnssby/README.md

 #

-Manual configuration changes are necessary for the downloading configure in gnssby.py.
+It is necessary to manually modify the configuration in gnssby.py.

 |  Variable   | Explanation  |
 |  ----  | ----  |